JamesCC/VMXProxyPy/readme.md

   1. Network Simulation Mode - where VMXProxy pretends to be connected to a V-Mixer mixing console, but does not use a serial port.
 Useful for testing the Android application.

-  2. Serial Port Simulation Mode - where VMXProxy pretends to be a V-Mixer console.
+  2. Proxy Mode - where VMXProxy does its primary purpose which is to forward on network

-  3. Proxy Mode - where VMXProxy does its primary purpose which is to forward on network traffic to the serial port (connected to a V-Mixer console) and echo the responses back.
+     traffic to the serial port (connected to a V-Mixer console) and echo the responses back.

+  3. Serial Port Simulation Mode - where VMXProxy pretends to be a V-Mixer console.

-VMixer mixing consoles have strict handshake protocol which is fine over a serial connection, but over network traffic the long round trip delays can make the protocol very slow.
+V-Mixer mixing consoles have strict handshake protocol which is fine over a serial connection, but over network traffic the long round trip delays can make the protocol very slow.

 VMXProxy dramatically improves performance for the android app, as we are able to concatenate